 - Acceptable proof of address in the country of residence of the customer

-But still the process for opening a UK business bank account is not easy or straightforward because the law regulators have imposed strict Anti-Money Laundering (AML) regulations.
+But still the process for opening a UK bank account is not easy or straightforward because the law regulators have imposed strict Anti-Money Laundering (AML) regulations.
 It has been done to verify and authenticate the identities of the people applying for bank accounts, so that frauds can be prevented from taking place.
-It is difficult and time consuming for UK high street banks to carry out background checks,credit checks etc. on company directors not residing in the UK, and living abroad, and because of this reason, most of the banks, either do not offer business bank accounts for non residents, or make it a difficult procedure.
+It is difficult and time consuming for UK high street banks to carry out background checks,credit checks etc. on company directors not residing in the UK, and living abroad, and because of this reason, most of the banks, either do not offer it, or make it a difficult procedure.

 Please watch the video given below to get more details:

 Now let’s try to go through the procedure followed by the major UK banks in offering business bank accounts to non residents, which are as follows:

 - Barclays Bank - Barclays is amongst the largest and oldest financial institutions in the world, and its international banking division has secure and flexible banking options for customers with a global perspective.
 It offers the eligible customers an option to open an international account online with just a few clicks.
 The terms and conditions that apply to the offered international bank accounts differ from country to country or region to region and it includes things like age and minimum balance requirements.
 Barclays International also offers a business bank account if the interested customer is prepared to deposit and maintain a minimum balance.